hughbien/quickmake/README.md

 ## TODO

 * setting for line numbers
+* setting for buffer name
 * setting for default height (or default to full)
-* setting for buffer name
 * setting for position
-* setting for prgs
-* setting for open immediately, open on error only, hide always (per prg too?)
+* setting for open immediately, open on error only, hide always (per prg too)
 * setting for shell wrapper
 * setting for quickfix readfile post run
 * README: summary, install, usage, set makeprg, set empty makeprg, % tab repeat, gf